'It can hear you, it can see you' | How to keep your phone's data from being stolen

+WASHINGTON — Have you ever talked about something you need or want, and then minutes later, you see an ad for it on your phone?
+It can suspicious that your device is listening to you.

-WASHINGTON — Piyush Jain, the founder and CEO of Simpalm, a DMV-based app developing company, said that phones have become a treasure trove of personal information.
+Piyush Jain, the founder and CEO of Simpalm, a DMV-based app developing company, confirms that phones have become a treasure trove of personal information.

 "Just imagine how powerful this device is," he said as he lifted up his phone.
 "It can sense your touch, it can hear you, it can see you, it can know your location.
 It knows so much about you.”